 I am an experienced counsellor who has worked with adults and young people covering issues including addiction, anxiety, bereavement, depression, loss, eating disorders, shame, anger, guilt, family relationships, childhood trauma, sexuality and gender, low self-esteem, sexual abuse, self-harm and suicidal thoughts.

 I initially trained as a Person-Centred Counsellor, I therefore work with non-judgement, empathy and genuineness to develop a trusting therapeutic relationship with my clients.
 I tend to use an Integrative approach to find the best way to support my clients.
 I have regular Supervision, this oversees my client work ensuring that I am working ethically and safely.

 I am from an Arts Education background.
-Prior to training as a Counsellor, I worked for Arts Charities and as an Art Teacher with children and adults.
+Prior to training as a Counsellor, I worked for Arts Charities and as an Art Teacher with both young people and adults.

 Training, qualifications & experience

 I have worked as a School Counsellor and as a Counsellor in a Further Education College with adults and young people.

 I have worked as a CRUSE Bereavement Volunteer visiting bereaved clients in their own homes.

 - Diploma in Psychotherapeutic Counselling (CPCAB Level 5)